 John Wright formed The Crew in 1965 in London, England.
 As lead vocalist, lyricist and percussionist extraordinaire, excelling on congas, he and the 5-piece band earned a name for their enthusiasm.

-In 1971, the ever-dynamic John reformed the band ~ the new 6-piece Crew represented something different ~ with a front-line percussion team including Jon Newey (lyricist) on bongos, claves, congas, maracas and... tight, funky instrumentation by: John Chichester, back-up vocalist on guitar ~ Ian Rutter on bass ~ Tony Perry, back-up vocalist on Hammond B3 organ and ~ Martin H. Samuel, (songwriter) on drums and percussion.
+In 1971, the ever-dynamic John reformed the band ~ the new 6-piece Crew represented something different ~ with a front-line percussion team including Jon Newey (lyricist) on bongos, claves, congas, maracas and... tight, funky instrumentation by: John Chichester, back-up vocalist on guitar ~ Ian Rutter on bass ~ Nick Brockway was replaced by Tony Perry, on Hammond B3 organ and back-up vocals and ~ Martin H. Samuel, (songwriter) on drums and percussion.

 Fronted by John, the human dynamo, the act was a visual spectacle that played a mix of material ~ from funky originals to covers such as unique versions of songs by James Brown, Peter Green, Sly And The Family Stone ... to name-drop but a few.